Skip to main content

 2. Create the ACL by adding URL filters.

 a.
-Choose Configuration > Security > URL Filter.
+Choose Configuration > Security > URL Filters.

 b.
 In the URL Filters window, click Add.